bhamburg/burgbits-vuepress2/docs/about/README.md

 ![Hamburg Family](/images/pluto-polynesian.jpg)
 *The Hamburgs in Walt Disney World*

 I’m a software engineer, designer, and musician.
 Most of my days are spent working and playing in Philadelphia where I live with my wife, Andrea, and twin daughters, Elizabeth and Louise.
-We have a young Australian Cattle Dog mix named Ludwig, and an old rabbit named Java.
 But this is just the tip of the Brian Hamburg iceberg.
 Within these pages you can learn more about what's going on in my life professionally and recreationally.

 Ultimately I'm just trying to balance being a father, husband, son, web professional, musician, nerd, colleague, friend, and decent human being in the crazy world we currently live in.

 ## Résumé

-<a href="/Brian-Hamburg-Resume-6-2023.pdf" target="_blank">Download PDF</a> :inbox_tray:
+<a href="/Brian-Hamburg-resume-9-2023.pdf" target="_blank">Download PDF</a> :inbox_tray:

 ### Summary